stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 #### **Cost:** 10 Character Points<br>**Prerequisites:** 3rd Level Spells
 Using 1 Action, you can surround yourself with a magical aura that looks like buzzing flies.
 The aura extends 5 feet from you in every direction, but not through total cover.
 It lasts until you’re incapacitated or you dismiss it (no action required).

 The aura grants you +1d on [Intimidation]() checks but -1d on all other Charisma checks.
-Any other creature that starts its turn in the aura takes poison damage equal to your spellcasting ability modifier (minimum of 0 damage).
+Any other creature that starts its turn in the aura takes poison damage equal to your spellcasting attribute modifier (minimum of 0 damage).

 Once you use this invocation, you can’t use it again until you finish a short or long rest.